telerik/ajax-docs/controls/editor/how-to/save-content-with-predefined-font.md

 </telerik:RadEditor>
 ````

-## Capture the enter key press over the editor content area in order and fire an editor's format command
+## Capture the enter keypress over the editor content area in order and fire an editor's format command

 You can fire a particular font command (e.g., `FontName` or `RealFontSize`).
-This can be done via the toolbar or automatically by attaching to the [enter key press of the content area]({%slug editor/client-side-programming/events/onclientload%}).
+This can be done via the toolbar or automatically by attaching to the [enter keypress of the content area]({%slug editor/client-side-programming/events/onclientload%}).

->caption Example 3: Fire editor's font commands when pressing enter key in the content area.
+>caption Example 3: Fire editor's font commands when pressing Enter key in the content area.

 ````ASP.NET
 <script>